avocado-framework/avocado/man/avocado.rst

       --variants VARIANTS   Verbosity of the list of variants. (positive integer - 0, 1, ... - or none, brief, normal, verbose, full, max)
-      --system-wide         Combine the files with the default tree.
       -c, --contents        [obsoleted by --variants] Shows the node content (variables)